AliseenaD/Ski-Tour/README.md

 Features

-•	Mountain Exploration: Browse through all Epic and Ikon pass resorts, organized by region. \n
+•	Mountain Exploration: Browse through all Epic and Ikon pass resorts, organized by region.

 •	User Reviews: View reviews from fellow skiers on each resort.

-•	Create an Account: Sign up to unlock additional features. o	Write Reviews: Share your own skiing experiences by reviewing resorts.
+•	Create an Account: Sign up to unlock additional features.

+    o	Write Reviews: Share your own skiing experiences by reviewing resorts.

     o	Bucket List: Create a personalized "Bucket List" of resorts you’d like to visit.

 Get Started